Philosophy of Søren Kierkegaard: Kierkegaard and Hegel

 By doing this, Hegelian critics accuse Kierkegaard of using the dialectic to disprove the dialectic, which seems somewhat contradictory and hypocritical.
 However, Kierkegaard would not claim the dialectic itself is bad, only the Hegelian premise that the dialectic would lead to a harmonious reconciliation of everything, which Hegel called the Absolute.

 Kierkegaardian scholars have made several interpretations of how Kierkegaard proceeds with parodying Hegel's dialectic.
 One of the more popular interpretations argues the aesthetic-ethical-religious stages are the triadic process Kierkegaard was talking about.
 See section Spheres of existence for more information.
 Another interpretation argues for the world-individual-will triadic process.
 The dialectic here is either to assert an individual's own desire to be independent and the desire to be part of a community.
 Instead of reconciliation of the world and the individual where problems between the individual and society are neatly resolved in the Hegelian system, Kierkegaard argues that there's a delicate bond holding the interaction between them together, which needs to be constantly reaffirmed.
-Jean-Paul Sartre takes this latter view and says the individual is in a constant state of reaffirming his or her own identity, else one falls into bad faith.
+Jean-Paul Sartre takes this latter view and says the individual is in a constant state of reaffirming their own identity, else one falls into bad faith.

 This process of reconciliation leads to a "both/and" view of life, where both thesis and antithesis are resolved into a synthesis, which negates the importance of personal responsibility and the human choice of either/or.
 The work Either/Or is a response to this aspect of Hegel's philosophy.
 A passage from that work exemplifies Kierkegaard's contempt for Hegel's philosophy:

 Marry, and you will regret it.
 Do not marry, and you will also regret it.
 Marry or do not marry, you will regret it either way.
 Whether you marry or you do not marry, you will regret it either way.
 Laugh at the stupidities of the world, and you will regret it; weep over them, and you will also regret it.
 Laugh at the stupidities of the world or weep over them, you will regret it either way.
 Whether you laugh at the stupidities of the world or you weep over them, you will regret it either way.
 Trust a girl, and you will regret it.
 Do not trust her, and you will also regret it. ...
 Hang yourself or do not hang yourself, you will regret it either way.
 Whether you hang yourself or do not hang yourself, you will regret it either way.
 This, gentlemen, is the quintessence of all the wisdom of life.